 - Bake for 20-25 minutes until a skewer inserted in the centre of the cake comes out clean.
 Mine was done in 22 minutes.

-- Once baked, remove the cake from the oven and cool off completely.
+- Once baked, remove the cake from the oven and let cool for 5 minutes.
 Then, proceed to soaking (see instructions below)

 Make the Milk Mixture

-- Combine all the listed ingredients in a large pitcher, this helps in pouring.
+- Combine mango purée, heavy cream, milk and condensed milk in a large pitcher, this helps in pouring.
 Whisk well.
-Save about 1 to 2 cup of milk sauce for serving.
+Save half of milk mixture for serving.

-- When the cake is cooled, poke the surface of the cake all over using fork or a wooden or metal skewer.
-Slowly drizzle the milk mixture over the cake.
+- Poke the surface of warm cake all using a fork or a wooden or metal skewer.
+Slowly drizzle half of the 3 milk mixture over the cake.
 It will look like a lot but don't worry it will all be absorbed.

-- I like to let the cake soak for good 4-6 hours at least in the refrigerator before adding the whipped cream layer.
-However if you dont have that kind of time, you can add the whipped cream and chill it for at least 2 hours.
+- Let the cake soak for good 4-6 hours, in the refrigerator before adding the whipped cream layer.

 Mango Whipped Cream